 Additionally, legislation should use plain as well as gender-neutral language.

 The main problem today is that legislation is viewed independently from regulation.
 Legislation is a tool for regulation.
 It must be used ONLY when legislation can be effective, as defined above.

 Main Goals of the Drafter

 The main goal of the drafter is to draft effective legislation.
 This approach also recognizes that legislation is effective within a specific space-time context.
-The regulation then is the written rules of statutory law that affect policy choices made during governance.
-Regulation is designed to be efficacious – which is the same as regulatory quality.
+The regulation, then, is the written rules of statutory law that affect policy choices made during governance.
+Regulation is designed to be efficacious – the same as regulatory quality.
 Legislation as a regulatory tool is aimed at effectiveness, which is the same as legislative quality.

 Nature and Types of Legislation

-Legislation is a law made by the legislature or under the authority of the legislature.
-Outside of the constitution or charter, it is often the highest law of the jurisdiction and is the basis by which judges must apply the law.
-These rules may be derived or inspired from religious, rational, or democratic foundations – and often are a combination of all three.
-In common law jurisdictions, the hierarchy tends to fall as:
+Legislation is a law made by the legislature or under the legislature’s authority.
+Outside of the constitution or charter, it is often the highest law of the jurisdiction and is the basis on which judges must apply the law.
+These rules may be derived or inspired from religious, rational, or democratic foundations – and often combine all three.
+In common law jurisdictions, the hierarchy tends to fall as follows:

 - case law